Cyber Security Fundamentals 2020 Exam

 Cryptography and Encryption

-Cryptography plays a crucial role in protecting sensitive information.
+Cryptography matters a lot in protecting sensitive information.
 Understanding basic cryptographic concepts is essential:

 • Encryption: Transforming plaintext into ciphertext, making it unreadable to unauthorized individuals.
 Symmetric encryption (using the same key for encryption and decryption) and asymmetric encryption (using separate keys) are two main types.